victools/jsonschema-generator/jsonschema-maven-plugin/README.md

 The name of the generated schema files can be configured with the `<schemaFileName>` element.
 This is a substitution pattern that is used for all generated files.
 It following the MessageFormat syntax, where the following variables can be used:
- - {0} : This is the name of the class
+ - `{0}` : This is the name of the class
- - {1} : This is package path of the class
+ - `{1}` : This is package path of the class

-For example the following configuration will create files that have the `.schema` extention.
+For example, the following configuration will create a `MyClass.schema` file.
 ```xml
 <configuration>
     <classNames>com.myOrg.myApp.MyClass</classNames>